 Workers’ insurance premium rates depend on the risk related to the job roles and the employee’s annual payroll.
-Incorrect class codes can make you pay higher premium rates.
+Furthermore, incorrect class codes can make you pay higher premium rates.
 That is why it is highly advised to have an organized draft of your employee’s job description.
-This will help your insurance agent in properly classifying your employees.
+Also, this will help your insurance agent in properly classifying your employees.

 Payroll Record Keeping

 Payroll is one of the tedious aspects of owning a business.
 Having organized bookkeeping records of your payroll is good for filing taxes as well as getting accurate workers’ comp rates.
 As compensation rates are also based on the annual payroll of an employee, it is beneficial to regularly monitor your payroll.

 Workers’ compensation insurance has several payment plans.
-It could be annually, semi-annually, or quarterly.
-A monthly reporting of payroll helps accurate payment of workers comp insurance coverage.
-Insurance companies charge an add-on cost to your annual premium rate if there’s a deficit in your payroll audit.
-Keeping tabs on your expenses is already hard, and you don’t want unexpected expenses towards the end of your business year.
+In addition, it could be annually, semi-annually, or quarterly.
+Also, a monthly reporting of payroll helps accurate payment of workers comp insurance coverage.
+Furthermore, insurance companies charge an add-on cost to your annual premium rate if there’s a deficit in your payroll audit.
+Moreover, keeping tabs on your expenses is already hard, and you don’t want unexpected expenses towards the end of your business year.

-Most businesses have different types of employees.
-It is advisable to adopt an effective payroll process for different types of employees for a more accurate estimation of insurance coverage.
-Always appraise annual payroll based on your business’s current situation to prevent incorrect workers’ comp insurance rates.
+In addition, most businesses have different types of employees.
+Also, it is advisable to adopt an effective payroll process for different types of employees for a more accurate estimation of insurance coverage.
+Then, always appraise the annual payroll based on your business’s current situation to prevent incorrect workers’ comp insurance rates.